peterwilliams-swe/ukth-appinn-containerapps-orderapi/solution7.md

 ![](/images/easyauth-dashboardapp.png)

-You have now enabled Azure AD authentication for  _Dashboard App_ Container App.
+You have now enabled Microsoft Entra ID authentication for  _Dashboard App_ Container App.

 This concludes the series of challenge.
 You can follow the instructions in [Clean up](cleanup.md) to remove Azure resources created in this hackaton.